Skip to main content

 Multi-Model Vibe Coding: Routing Between Claude Opus 4.7 and GPT-5.5 in Production

 The single-model default is over.
-In 2026, the teams shipping the most production code are running multi-model workflows — Claude Opus 4.7 for some workloads, GPT-5.5 for others, sometimes both on the same task at different stages.
+The teams shipping the most production code in 2026 run both — Claude Opus 4.7 for some workloads, GPT-5.5 for others, sometimes both on the same task at different stages.

-This is not because multi-model is fashionable.
-It is because the capability and cost differences between the two frontier models are now wide enough at the margins to matter, and narrow enough overall that you genuinely have a choice.
+This is not a fashion.
+The capability and cost gaps between the two frontier models are now wide enough at the margins to matter, and narrow enough overall that you genuinely have a choice.

-BridgeMind has been running a multi-model vibe coding workflow since early 2026.
-Here is the working playbook.
+BridgeMind has run a multi-model workflow since early 2026.
+Here is the playbook.

 The Two Common Failure Modes